-- 1. Required Courses: Students must complete at least six, 3-credit courses taught by at least five CS core faculty. - 2.
+- 1. Core Courses: Students must complete at least five, 3-credit courses taught by the BN core faculty during their first six semesters.
+These include PSY 591 seminars (excluding History of Psychology), PSY 526, PSY 512, PSY 568, and other classes which may from time to time be offered by BN faculty. - 2.
 First-year Statistics Sequence: Two courses are required of all first-year students.